You're here:

 What that practically entails is bringing _all _tax-related activities into the digital realm: bookkeeping, accounting, reporting, filing, and more.
 This transition is what Making Tax Digital aims to do over many years.

 The UK is starting the MTD transition by first focusing on Value-Added Tax.
-VAT compliance with new MTD policies starts April 2019.
+VAT compliance with new MTD policies started in April 2019 and continues to evolve.
 Once VAT is complete and all the kinks ironed out, the process will move on to other forms of tax in the UK.

 Slowly but surely, all individuals and businesses will be pushed into the 21st century and beyond, never to look back.